Suite — Field service for trade contractors

 Live at /company/marketing/campaigns.
 The customer list never leaves the platform; the sender reputation is yours; the unsubscribe handling stays compliant.

-What Service replaces — and what it does not
+What Service coordinates - and what it does not

-Honest framing on the tools you can drop and the tools you keep.
+Honest framing on the operating record and the tools you keep.

-We do not pretend Service replaces every line item on your software invoice.
+We do not pretend Service covers every line item on your software invoice.
 Here is the narrow, defensible read.

 Stays where it is